Didactic Program in Internal Medicine

 The internal medicine program provides a wide range of academic programs to supplement the diverse clinical training experiences of trainees.
 These include:

-Morning Report.
-These educational conferences are staffed by faculty and the form varies from case presentation and management to formal topical presentations.
-Attendance is required for all trainees on in-house medicine services.
+Morning Report: Held Monday-Wednesday 11:00am-12:00pm.
+These educational sessions are faculty moderated, case presentations and discussions led by the residents.
+Attendance is required for all trainees on in-house medicine and subspecialty services.

-Morbidity & Mortality Review.
-Every month, 2 morbidity and mortality review conferences are held.
-Internal medicine residents are assigned to present the case and discuss aspects for improvement as part of the practice-based learning core competency.
+Morbidity & Mortality Review: Held the first and third Monday of every month from 7:00-8:00am.
+Internal medicine residents are assigned to present a case and discuss aspects for improvement as part of the practice-based learning core competency.
 Cases are chosen by residents or attending faculty.